PathornKiti/Pathorn_ML_zoomcamp_2023/README.md

 ---

 Feel free to explore the folders and content to see my progress throughout the Machine Learning Zoomcamp.
-If you have any questions or suggestions, please [reach out to my LinkedIn](https://www.linkedin.com/in/pathornkiti/)
+If you have any questions or suggestions, [Reach out to my LinkedIn](https://www.linkedin.com/in/pathornkiti/)